Skip to content

 Due to the properties of wood, homes built with timber enjoy a break from the noisy, cracking sounds made by other materials during temperature changes.

-Timber is a natural insulator, gathering heat in the day and slowly releasing it at night.
+Timber is a natural insulator, gathering heat during the day and slowly releasing it at night.
 Timber framing easily meets insulation standards without the need for thermal barriers, or other special methods.

-Timber is strong, providing solid framing foundations for a long lifespan of your home.
+Timber is strong, providing solid framing foundations for your home.
 It also performs well in seismic testing with its ability to absorb movement and sudden tremors.

 What are the disadvantages of timber frame houses?